raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 3. Every member has two recruits.
 If the member is `n / d`, their two recruits are always `n + d / d` and `n / n + d`.
 4. The founder is `1 / 1`.

-From this, the tree grows, starting with:
+From this, the tree grows "upwards" to infinity:

 <div class="mermaid">
 graph TD